How To Create A Brand Guidelines Manual

 Brand Guidelines Examples

 When people think of a brand, they often picture logos, packaging, and other forms of advertising.
 However, brand guidelines are much more than that.
-These documents provide direction on the overall look, feel, and content of your product, company, and website.
+These documents provide direction on your product, company, and website's overall look, feel, and content.

 For example, brand guidelines ensure that your products are consistent from one category to the next.
 They also help ensure that your website stays organised and that the user experience is consistent from visit to visit.
 They even guide your marketing campaigns' colours, fonts, and photography.